sepal-contrib/sepal_mgci/doc/en.rst

    :width: 600

-If you do not have a reclassification matrix, —after selecting the dataset and clicking over "get table" button— the module will search over all of its pixel values and it will display an interactive table where you can manually reclassify from old pixel values to new ones.
+If you do not have a reclassification matrix, —after selecting the dataset and clicking over :guilabel:`get table`— the module will search over all of its pixel values and it will display an interactive table where you can manually reclassify from old pixel values to new ones.
 As you can see in the below table, the example dataset has values that do not match with the :ref:`IPCC classes <ipcc_classes>`, so with prior knowledge about the dataset, you can use the corresponding combo box that is in the right column to reclassify that specific value.
 By default, the module will use as target the 6 IPCC classes.

 .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/3_1_reclassify_table.PNG
    :align: center
    :width: 600

-.. tip:: After manually reclassifying your dataset, you can use the save button to store the table as a CSV file and you can use it later instead of manually filling up the table.
+.. tip:: After manually reclassifying your dataset, you can use the :guilabel:`save` button to store the table as a CSV file and you can use it later instead of manually filling up the table.

 Alternatively, if you have a reclassification table, it means that you do not have to manually fill up all the new values, instead, you could use this table to match the old values with the new ones, if a value in your dataset is not present in the reclassify table, the new value will be empty, so you will have to manually select the new value.